testfairy/docs/docs/020_App_Distribution/400_Manage_apps_distribution.md

 ### Deleting the build from the dashboard

-If you want to delete a build from the system go to the build settings page inside the App Overview menu:
+If you want to delete a build from the system go to the builds **App Overview** menu:

 ![](/img/app_distribution/select-builds.png)